A cross-functional flowchart shows how workflows extend from one department to another, which can help in effective process mapping.

-- Process flowcharts – Which are used for process mapping or illustrating how a series of steps are carried out.
+- Process flowcharts: Used for process mapping or illustrating how a series of steps are carried out.

-- Workflow charts – Or workflow diagrams which describe how tasks are done in a business process.
+- Workflow charts – Diagrams which describe how tasks are done in a business process.

-- Swimlane flowcharts – Which show how a process is fulfilled by different participants.
+- Swimlane flowcharts – Show how a process is fulfilled by different participants.

-- Data flowcharts – Which illustrate the process of how data enters and comes out of a system.
+- Data flowcharts – Illustrate the process of how data enters and comes out of a system.